DanieliusNev/Game2DSem7/Posts/post-5.md

 One of the first things we tackled was creating a working round system.
 After eating all the pellets, a new round is triggered, ghosts reset, pellets are reactivated, and the game continues into the next level.
 To keep things clean and modular, we used a `NewRound()` function in the `GameManager` that handles all the resets.

-However, we ran into some issues here — particularly with Pac-Man disappearing after losing.
+However, we ran into some issues here, particularly with Pac-Man disappearing after losing.
 For a while, when the player lost all lives, Pac-Man wouldn’t reappear properly in the next game.
 We had to carefully manage the state resets in both the `PacmanEaten()` and `NewGame()` functions to make sure everything respawns in the right order.

 ## Lives & Game Over